-According to the law firm press release, Och-Ziff is a publicly owned investment management company that was founded in 1994 and is based New York, New York with additional offices in London, United Kingdom; Hong Kong; Tokyo, Japan; Bangalore, India; and Beijing, China.
+According to the law firm press release, Och-Ziff Capital Management Group LLC ("Och-Ziff" or the Company) is a publicly owned investment management company that was founded in 1994 and is based New York with additional offices in London, United Kingdom; Hong Kong; Tokyo, Japan; Bangalore, India; and Beijing, China.

-On February 3, 2014, the Wall Street Journal ("WSJ") reported that the U.S. Department of Justice (the "DOJ") joined a widening investigation of banks, private-equity firms and hedge funds, including Och-Ziff, relating to the possible violation of anti-bribery laws in their dealings with Libya's government-run investment fund.
+On February 3, 2014, the Wall Street Journal ("WSJ") reported that the DOJ joined a widening investigation of banks, private-equity firms and hedge funds, including Och-Ziff, relating to the possible violation of anti-bribery laws in their dealings with Libya's government-run investment fund.
 The article also stated that the criminal investigation by the DOJ was proceeding alongside a civil probe by the SEC that began in 2011.

 On the news, Och-Ziff stock fell $0.87, or 6.7%, to close at $12.08 on heavy volume.